 Essential oils have become extremely popular in recent years, especially among self-care enthusiasts.

-Research has shown that aromatherapy offers a wide variety of health benefits, from reducing depressive symptoms to improving sleep quality.
+Research has shown that aromatherapy offers a wide variety of mood-boosting health benefits.
+From reducing depressive symptoms to improving sleep quality, essential oils may be a helpful self-care tool.

 I’m a big fan of using essential oils in the shower.
 Each morning, I add a couple of drops of lavender essential oil to the corner of the shower.
 It’s calming and it makes my shower feel luxurious.
 I have to admit that I was a little surprised by how effective this simple strategy was.
 It helps me ease into my mornings feeling calm and focused.